qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 #.
 Stakeholders for the safety analysis (DFA and FMEA)?
 #.
 Who needs which information?
 #.
-How to analyze existing safety mitigation?
+How to analyse existing safety mitigation?
 #.
 How to add new safety mitigations?

 Stakeholders for the Safety Analysis (DFA and FMEA)